faith-3/Image-search-app/README.md

 # Image-search-app
-This is an app where someone can use to search several pictures.
+This is an app with which someone can use to search several pictures.